-All Annual Progress Reports must be completed and returned electronically to the ECVECC® Secretary (secretary@ecvecc.org). submitted to the ECVECC Secretary.
+All Annual Progress Reports must be completed and returned electronically to the ECVECC® Secretary (secretary@ecvecc.org).
 The deadlines for Annual Progress Report submission are March 1 (for programmes beginning in January) and September 1 (for programmes beginning in July).
 These deadlines are critical dates that ensure the ECVECC® can conduct its business in an efficient manner that is fair to all.
 All Residents, Supervisors, Mentors and any other persons interacting with the College in matters related to Residency Training should be familiar with these dates.
 Responsibility for submitting their Annual Progress Reports by the required deadline lies with the Residents.
 Submissions must be completed by 11.59 pm (Central European Time) on the deadline date.
-By these dates: aAll activities must be logged and the Programme Director must have reviewed and sealedsigned the Progress Report prior to these deadlines.
-No submissions will be accepted after this date and credit will not be granted for requirements completed during the period of the Annual Progress Report in Late submissions may not be evaluated until the next submission date and the Resident may be deemed inactive during that period (i.e., credit may not be granted for completed requirements).
+All activities must be logged and the Programme Director must have reviewed and signed the Progress Report prior to these deadlines.
+No submissions will be accepted after this date and credit will not be granted for requirements completed during the period of the Annual Progress Report in question.